kubernetes/kubernetes/test/images/README.md

 Now that you have made the changes and tested locally, you are ready to share those changes.
 This is a multi step process:

-1. Open a pull request with your changes to the test image (the new functionality and version bump).
-Go through the review process and merge the pull request.
-See this [pull request](https://github.com/kubernetes/kubernetes/pull/99860/files) for an example.
+1. In the same pull request containing your proposed changes, bump the version of the image in question.
+Each test image has a VERSION file in its directory.
+For example, the agnhost image's VERSION file is in `test/images/agnhost/VERSION`.
 2. After the pull request has been approved and merged, an **automatic** postsubmit job will then be triggered which will build the images that were changed.
 For example, if a change was made in `test/images/agnhost`, then the job [post-kubernetes-push-e2e-agnhost-test-images](